stanford-cs149/asst1/README_aarch64.md

 **What you need to do:**

-1. Use the command `ln -s /afs/ir.stanford.edu/class/cs149/data/data.dat ./data.dat` to create a symbolic link to the dataset in your current directory (make sure you're in the `prog6_kmeans` directory).
-This is a large file (~800MB), so this is the preferred way to access it.
-However, if you'd like a local copy, you can run this command on your personal machine `scp [Your SUNetID]@myth[51-66].stanford.edu:/afs/ir.stanford.edu/class/cs149/data/data.dat ./data.dat`.
+1. Download the data by running this command on your personal machine `scp [Your SUNetID]@myth[51-66].stanford.edu:/afs/ir.stanford.edu/class/cs149/data/data.dat ./data.dat`.
 Once you have the data, compile and run `kmeans` (it may take longer than usual for the program to load the data on your first try).
 The program will report the total runtime of the algorithm on the data.
 2. Run `pip install -r requirements.txt` to download the necessary plotting packages.
 Next, try running `python3 plot.py` which will generate the files "start.png" and "end.png" from the logs ("start.log" and "end.log") generated from running `kmeans`.
 These files will be in the current directory and should look similar to the above images. __Warning: You might notice that not all points are assigned to the "closest" centroid.
 This is okay.__ (For those that want to understand why: We project 100-dimensional datapoints down to 2-D using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to produce these visualizations.
 Therefore, while the 100-D datapoint is near the appropriate centroid in high dimensional space, the projects of the datapoint and the centroid may not be close to each other in 2-D.).
 As long as the clustering looks "reasonable" (use the images produced by the starter code in step 2 as a reference) and most points appear to be assigned to the clostest centroid, the code remains correct.
 3. Utilize the timing function in `common/CycleTimer.h` to determine where in the code there are performance bottlenecks.
 You will need to call `CycleTimer::currentSeconds()`, which returns the current time (in seconds) as a floating point number.
 Where is most of the time being spent in the code?
 4. Based on your findings from the previous step, improve the implementation.
 We are looking for a speedup of about 2.1x or more (i.e $\frac{oldRuntime}{newRuntime} >= 2.1$).
 Please explain how you arrived at your solution, as well as what your final solution is and the associated speedup.
 The writeup of this process should describe a sequence of steps.
 We expect something of the form "I measured ... which let me to believe X. So to improve things I tried ... resulting in a speedup/slowdown of ...".